How to Wash Pattu Sarees at Home

 - Never dry your pattu saree in direct sunlight.

-If you'd like to read similar articles to How to Wash Pattu Sarees at Home, we recommend you browse around our Home cleaning category.
+If you want to read similar articles to How to Wash Pattu Sarees at Home, we recommend you visit our Home cleaning category.